TheColetrain/IPMI-Script-Dell-r420/readme.md

 #3 my process is scalable, different temps yield different fan speeds as opposed to ON/OFF

-#4 if you adjust one number, it trickles down the scale

 I would first find the codes that can set your fan speeds and modify this to suit your needs.

 I used this to get Hex codes